Emergent self-inhibition governs the landscape of stable states in complex ecosystems

 \textit{Coarse-graining species to states.} To understand the origin of this biomass--likelihood relationship, we focus on the interactions between species that coexist within the same stable state.
 Species that coexist in the same state inhibit each other much more weakly than expected by chance (Fig.~\ref{fig:fig2}a).
 Indeed, species in the same state can even be mutualistic and promote each other's growth ($A_{ij}<0$).
-This can be visualized as an emergent block structure in part of the interspecies interaction matrix, which is revealed by grouping species found in the same state (Figs.~\ref{fig:block_like}--\ref{fig:block}, Appendix~\ref{app:blockGrouping}).
+This can be visualized as an emergent block structure in part of the interspecies interaction matrix (Figs.~\ref{fig:block_like}--\ref{fig:block}, Appendix~\ref{app:blockGrouping}).
 Together, these observations suggest that species within each state grow as a cohesive unit, motivating an effective model where different stable states compete with each other, and one state eventually emerges as the winner depending on initial conditions (Fig.~\ref{fig:fig2}b--c).

 We develop this picture in stages, starting with the simplest case and building toward random disordered matrices.
 We begin with a classic \emph{monodominant} model \cite{lotka1956elements} (also studied in this context in \cite{taylor2024structure}), where individual species compete so strongly that only one species survives in each stable state.
 We then extend to block ecosystems with disjoint groups of coexisting species.
 Finally, we apply these results to random matrices, where we again think of states as blocks of species.
-Here, different states can overlap and contain species in common, but we find that a mean-field approximation still makes reasonable predictions (Appendix~\ref{app:overlappingStates}).
+Here, different states often overlap and contain species in common, which we can account for using a simple mean-field approximation under which the block model makes reasonable predictions even for random matrices (Appendix~\ref{app:overlappingStates}).

 The monodominant model is exactly solvable.
-To construct it, we consider a common interspecies interaction strength $A_{ij} =D$ for all $(i,j)$ (cross-inhibition) and ensure that all self-inhibitions $A_{ii}$ are weaker than this: $A_{ii} < D$ for all $i$.
-The per capita growth rate of each species reduces to
+To construct it from Eq.~\ref{eq:GLVEq}, we consider a common interspecies interaction strength $A_{ij} =D$ for all $i \neq j$ (cross-inhibition) and ensure that all self-inhibitions $A_{ii} = r_i/K_i$ are weaker than this: $A_{ii} < D$ for all $i$.
+As in the random matrix case, here also we assume $r_i = 1$ (see Appendix~\ref{app:robustness} for generalization to variable growth rates $r_i$).
+The per capita growth rate of each species then becomes

 The first term in parentheses is common to all species, while the second is species-dependent.
 Specifically, the relative growth rate of each species depends on its abundance $N_i$ dressed with a prefactor $\chi_i = D - A_{ii}$.
 If two species start at the same abundance, the one with larger $\chi_i$ will grow faster and win.
 In particular, we show that if all species start at abundances $N_i(0)$, the species with the largest value of the dressed initial condition $\chi_i N_i(0)$ will win (Fig.~\ref{fig:mono}).
 For constant $D$, this condition implies that under uniform random initial conditions, species with lower self-inhibition $A_{ii}$ will have a greater likelihood.
 Calculating this likelihood in general is rather challenging.
 With uniform initial conditions, the likelihood of each species winning is the fraction of the volume of initial conditions that maps to its attractor basin.
 For two species, calculating likelihoods is easy: a separatrix line partitions the two-dimensional phase space into two attractors.
 However, this method becomes computationally expensive when the number of species $S$ is large.
 In this case, each pair of species defines a separatrix hyperplane, and the basin volumes correspond to $S!$ high-dimensional solid cones subtended by the arrangement of these planes.